Sparse high-dimensional linear regression with a partitioned empirical Bayes ECM algorithm: C. Additional Simulation Details and Results

 The following settings were used to fit the Bayesian variables selection methods (the notation corresponds to the package documentation).
 To fit EMVS we used a sequence from $-2$ to $2$ with increments of $0.25$ for $\log(\nu_0)$, $\nu_1=1000$, a fixed prior on $\theta$ with $\theta=M_1/M$ (the true value), and a conjugate prior on $\be$ and $\sigma^2$ (results correspond to $\nu_0=e^{-2}$).
 For SSLASSO we used $\lambda_1=0.1$, $\lambda_0$ a series between $\lambda_1$ and $M_1$ with 400 elements, $a=M_1$ and $b=M-M_1$ with unknown variance.
 For VARBVS the residual variance and prior variance of the regression coefficients were approximated using maximum-likelihood.
-For SPARSEVB we tried both Laplace and Gaussian prior distributions (results for Laplace were marginally better and were used) and the true value of $\sigma$ for the initial estimate of the residual standard deviation.
+For SPARSEVB, Laplace and Gaussian prior distributions were fit (results for Laplace were marginally better and were used), the true value of $\sigma$ was used for the residual standard deviation, and an intercept was included.
 For EBREG we used $\alpha=0.99$, $\gamma=0.005$, a prior for $\sigma^2$ and $\log\{I(|\bgamma| \leq n)/n\}$ as the log-prior on the model size.

-Tables \ref{tbl.1} -- \ref{tbl.3} give average values of $\hat{M}_1 = \sum_k \hat{p}_k$ and $\hat{M}_{1|\gamma} = \sum_{k;\gamma_k=1} \hat{p}_k$ for all settings, along with corresponding values for other methods (e.g., defining $\hat{p}_k = I(|\hat{\beta_k}|>0)$ for penalization approaches).
-Figure \ref{fig.MAD} contains results on the median absolute deviation (MAD) of predictions of $\X\beast$.
+Figure \ref{fig.MAD} contains results on the median absolute deviation (MAD) of predictions of $\X\bgamma\be$.
 Displayed is the MAD of PROBE divided by the MAD of the comparison method (i.e., values $< 1$ indicate PROBE was more efficient).
 Figure \ref{fig.time.res} shows the range and mean average estimation time (in seconds) transformed by $\log_{10}$ for all $M$ (main text only showed this for $M=10^4$).
-Figures \ref{fig.signal.examp} and \ref{fig.data.examp} contain graphical examples of $\mbf{\gamma}\be$ and $\X$, respectively.
-Each were generated randomly at each iteration.
-Figure \ref{fig.signal.examp} show that $\mbf{\gamma}$ can have multiple spatial clusters of signals.